 Does the regime extend to conduct that takes place outside the jurisdiction?
+If so, on what legal basis does the authority claim jurisdiction?

 Chilean law, including antitrust law DL 211, is valid and applicable only within the territory of Chile.
-Therefore, cartels acting in several countries would be investigated in Chile if the parties to the cartel are located in Chile, have assets in Chile or the effects of the cartel affect the Chilean internal or external market.
+Therefore, cartels acting in several countries would be investigated in Chile if the parties to the cartel are located or have assets in Chile and the effects of the cartel affect the Chilean internal or external market.

-Carey y Cía CHILE
+CHILE Carey y Cía

-There is no provision regarding the extraterritorial reach of Chilean antitrust law; however, it is possible that in order to investigate the existence of a cartel in Chile, the FNE or the Antitrust Court may request information and cooperation from foreign antitrust agencies.
+There is no provision regarding the extraterritorial reach of Chilean antitrust law; however, it is possible that in order to investigate the existence of a cartel in Chile, the FNE or the TDLC may request information and cooperation from foreign antitrust agencies.